 The infrastructure seems newer and shows the importance of trading for the economy of the island.

-When we think about it, contrary to Santorini, Mykonos and Delos, Syros seems to have built a more diverse economy which do not rest solely on tourism.
+When we think about it, contrary to Santorini, Mykonos and Delos, Syros seems to have built a more diverse economy that does not rest solely on tourism.
 Don’t get me wrong, as a visitor we were well welcomed.
-Hotels, restaurants, museum and activities are available.
-But the accessibility to the open water ease the trading.
+Hotels, restaurants, museums and activities are available.
+But the accessibility to the open water eases the trading.

 While we all know Syros is more than Ermoupolis, because our visit was only limited to this town, the information on this post is limited on this town.
-Obviously other treasures surely reside in other part/region of Syros which surely goes beyond the main port of the island.
+Obviously, other treasures surely reside in other parts/regions of Syros which surely goes beyond the main port of the island.

 - Miaouli Square

 - The Industrial museum.

 - The port

 - The churches

 - Horizons – art work